colonelpanichacks/esp32-oui-sniffer/README.md

 ## Setup

-If using Meshtastic framework, you must set your serial settings to:
+If using Meshtastic framework, you must set your Heltec device serial settings to:
 - TextMessage
 - 115200 baud
 - Pins: Rx 19 and Tx 20 on the Heltec board

-All of this can be done in the Meshtastic app.

 ## OUI Filtering